-Pakruojo dvaras [Pakruojis Manor], "About the Festival."
-Website, https://pakruojo-dvaras.lt/en/about-festival hegemony for many years, the United States.
-As the global climate is changing, the danger looms that the economic war between the US and China will not only affect bilateral relations but also undermine the current world order.
-Given its rapid economic growth and expanded geopolitical ambitions, Bejing's influence projection has grown globally.
-Unsurprisingly, in reaction to these developments, a growing number of European countries, including those in the Nordic-Baltic region, have characterized China's activities as a challenge or threat to national security.
-Even though the region is still in the early stages of determining the right balance of security, openness and economic resilience when it comes to the PRC's presence, some implications will be presented.
+China's revisionist policies have been at odds with the world's dominant hegemony for many years, the United States.
+As the global climate is changing, the danger is growing that the economic war between the US and China will not only affect bilateral relations but also undermine the current world order.
+Given its rapid economic growth and expanded geopolitical ambitions, Beijing's influence projections have grown globally.
+Unsurprisingly, in reaction to these developments, a growing number of European countries, including the Nordic-Baltic countries, have started to look at China's activities as a challenge or threat to national security.
+Even though the region is still in the early stages of determining the right balance of security, openness and economic resilience when it comes to China's presence, some implications can be reviewed.